 We advise that you visit museums, exhibitions and buildings, such as churches or country houses, and take descriptive notes or sketches of what you see.
 Try to analyse the effect works of art or architecture have on you.

 If you're thinking of applying to study History of Art, you may like to read the following books:

 - E H Gombrich The Story of Art

 - H Honour and J Fleming A World History of Art

 - D Watkin A History of Western Architecture

 Some familiarity with classical mythology and the Bible is invaluable for the study of the meaning of works of art.
 The admissions area of the Department website suggests other preparatory reading.

 Students may join History of Art from other Cambridge courses after Part I in another subject.
-It's possible to study one or two years of History of Art, either before or after another subject such as Theology and Religious Studies, English, Classics or Philosophy.
+It's possible to study one or two years of History of Art, either before or after another subject such as Theology, Religion and Philosophy of Religion; English; Modern and Medieval Languages; Classics; or Philosophy.

-Our prominent graduates include the artists Antony Gormley and Marc Quinn; the model and actress Lily Cole; Dr Philip Rylands, Director of the Peggy Guggenheim Museum in Venice; Dr Charles Saumarez Smith CBE, Chief Executive of the Royal Academy in London; Sir Nicholas Serota, Director of the Tate Gallery; and the Hon James Stourton, former Chairman of Sotheby’s UK.
+Our prominent graduates include the artists Antony Gormley and Marc Quinn; the model and actress Lily Cole; Dr Philip Rylands, Director of the Peggy Guggenheim Museum in Venice; Dr Charles Saumarez Smith CBE, Chief Executive of the Royal Academy in London; Sir Nicholas Serota, former Director of the Tate Gallery and now Chairman of the Arts Council; and the Hon James Stourton, former Chairman of Sotheby’s UK.